akhildevvr/Supermarket-Sales-Prediction/README.md

 1. Tier 1 and Tier 3 locations of Outlet_Location_Type look similar.
 2. In the Outlet_Type plot, Grocery Store has most of its data points around the lower sales values as compared to the other categories.

+## *Missing Value Treatment

+Missing data can have a severe impact on building predictive models because the missing values might be contain some vital information which could help in making better predictions.
+So, it becomes imperative to carry out missing data imputation.
+There are different methods to treat missing values based on the problem and the data.
+Some of the common techniques are as follows:

+1. Deletion of rows: In train dataset, observations having missing values in any variable are deleted.
+The downside of this method is the loss of information and drop in prediction power of model.

+2. Mean/Median/Mode Imputation: In case of continuous variable, missing values can be replaced with mean or median of all known values of that variable.
+For categorical variables, we can use mode of the given values to replace the missing values.

+3. Building Prediction Model: We can even make a predictive model to impute missing data in a variable.
+Here we will treat the variable having missing data as the target variable and the other variables as predictors.
+We will divide our data into 2 datasets—one without any missing value for that variable and the other with missing values for that variable.
+The former set would be used as training set to build the predictive model and it would then be applied to the latter set to predict the missing values.

+## *Feature Engineering

+Most of the times, the given features in a dataset are not sufficient to give satisfactory predictions.
+In such cases, we have to create new features which might help in improving the model’s performance.
+Let’s try to create some new features for our dataset.

+In this section we will create the following new features:

+1.Item_Type_new: Broader categories for the variable Item_Type.
+2.Item_category: Categorical variable derived from Item_Identifier.
+3.Outlet_Years: Years of operation for outlets.
+4.price_per_unit_wt: Item_MRP/Item_Weight
+5.Item_MRP_clusters: Binned feature for Item_MRP.

+### Encoding Categorical Variables

+Most of the machine learning algorithms produce better result with numerical variables only.
+So, it is essential to treat the categorical variables present in the data.
+One thing that can be done is to completely remove the categorical variables, but that would lead to enormous loss of information.
+Fortunately we have smarter techniques to deal with the categorical variables.

+In this stage, we will convert our categorical variables into numerical ones.
+We will use 2 techniques — Label Encoding and One Hot Encoding.

+Label encoding simply means converting each category in a variable to a number.
+It is more suitable for ordinal variables — categorical variables with some order.

+In One hot encoding, each category of a categorical variable is converted into a new binary column (1/0).

+#### Label encoding for the categorical variables
+We will label encode Outlet_Size and Outlet_Location_Type as these are ordinal variables.

+## *PreProcessing Data

+In simple words, pre-processing refers to the transformations applied to your data before feeding it to the algorithm.
+It invloves further cleaning of data, data transformation, data scaling and many more things.

+For our data, we will deal with the skewness and scale the numerical variables

+### Removing Skewness

+Skewness in variables is undesirable for predictive modeling.
+Some machine learning methods assume normally distributed data and a skewed variable can be transformed by taking its log, square root, or cube root so as to make its distribution as close to normal distribution as possible.
+In our data, variables Item_Visibility and price_per_unit_wt are highly skewed.
+So, we will treat their skewness with the help of log transformation.

+### Scaling numeric predictors

+Let’s scale and center the numeric variables to make them have a mean of zero, standard deviation of one and scale of 0 to 1.
+Scaling and centering is required for linear regression models.

+### Correlated Variables

+Let’s examine the correlated features of train dataset.
+Correlation varies from -1 to 1.

+negative correlation: < 0 and >= -1
+positive correlation: > 0 and <= 1
+no correlation: 0
+It is not desirable to have correlated features if we are using linear regressions.